vaibhavsagar/website/drafts/hamts-from-scratch.md

 ### Lookup

 Compared to `insert`, `lookup` is a walk in the park.
-It's implemented like we would expect on empty trees and leaf nodes, and it recurses exactly like `insert`, using the bitmap to check possible membership.
+It's implemented along the same lines as `insert`:

+1. On `None` nodes, it fails.
+2. On `Leaf` nodes, it succeeds if the hashes match.
+3. On `Many` nodes, it fails if the bit isn't set, and recurses into the child node otherwise.

 ```haskell